vsch/MissingInActions/README.md

     ![Caret Search Options](/assets/images/CaretSearch_Options.png)

-    :warning: Only IDE versions **2017.1 EAP** and newer the plugin allows changing the caret appearance for: primary, start and found carets making it easy to see where the search starts and where the pattern is matched.
+    :warning: Only in IDE versions **2017.1 EAP** and newer the plugin allows changing the caret appearance for: primary, start and found carets making it easy to see where the search starts and where the pattern is matched.
 Plugin configuration settings under settings in Tools > Missing In Actions: